Policy for Serving Persons with Disabilities

 - When requested, the liaison on duty (or in their absence, any other Library employee) will escort the qualified WCU student, faculty or staff with a disability to the desired location.
 If the patron has trouble communicating, the ADA liaison will use other means of communication.

 - Service animals shall be permitted in the library.

 - Staff shall go beyond the normal level of service to make the library accessible to qualified WCU students, faculty and staff with disabilities.
-This includes, but is not limited to: reading brief documents; paging materials, using CD-ROMs, PILOT, and the Internet; and providing lengthy documents in an alternative format (e.g., tape, disc, large print) via the computer and other equipment in the Adaptive Services Room.
+This includes, but is not limited to: reading brief documents; paging materials; and using PILOT and the Internet.
 Also, the service will include retrieving books from the stacks, journals from the Serials Department, or any other formatted material the library may own.

 - Photocopying of printed material and microfilm/fiche is at the user's expense.

-- Elevators have been upgraded to serve the visually impaired.
+- Elevators are equipped to serve the visually impaired.
 Braille numbers appear next to the buttons to push for floor selection, as well as Braille numbers outside the elevator designating which floor you are on.
 The double door elevator has a bell tone that sounds from inside when passing the floors and when the door is in the "open" and "close" position.

 - Special equipment for the visually impaired: